0x404/conventional-commit-classification/README.md

 ## Performance of specific CCS types

 This table is the full table provided in our RQ3, including precision, recall, and f1 score for each of the ten specific CCS types, with the highest score highlighted in **bold**.

+**NOTE:** The results for BERT, ChatGPT4, Llama2-7B, and CodeLlama-7B presented here are from our paper.
+The results for Qwen2.5-Coder-1.5B and Qwen2.5-Coder-7B are from our newly trained models, which are based on [Qwen2.5-Coder](https://github.com/QwenLM/Qwen2.5-Coder) and trained/tested on the same [dataset](https://huggingface.co/datasets/0x404/ccs_dataset).

 | Metrics            | BERT       | ChatGPT4   | Llama2-7B     | CodeLlama-7B | Qwen2.5-Coder-1.5B |Qwen2.5-Coder-7B |
 |:-------------------|:-----------:|:-----------:|:-----------:|:------------:|:------------:|:------------:|